v.6 Better Living Through Chemistry (and Zero Apologies): When Mental Health Calls for Meds

 This matters deeply because we live in a society where we often feel like we should be able to handle everything that life throws our way and even do so with a fucking smile on our face.
 Especially women.
 And more especially, women of color.

-And in 2020, we still feel so much shame about needing support.
+And in 2020 (and now in 2024), we still feel so much shame about needing support.
 Being on any form of medication serving our mental health (and brain) is still considered an outlier.
 It is not'; it’s the norm and we just don’t talk about it enough, especially as grown ass women who feel like we have to constantly be in full control and “have it all together.”

 We need to have these conversations with more transparency around mental health.
 We have to normalize medication and medical interventions, when needed.
 And by doing so, we release shame and can begin to restore our sense of self, our confidence and our own baseline for a new “normal.”
 Collectively, we can experience a lot less shame and lot more acceptance.
 Let’s give this a go, shall we?